Punktum-dk/epp-service-specification/README.md

 The response indicates that the operation has one or more pending actions

-1. DK Hostmaster require that the designated registrant accepts terms and conditions
+1. Punktum dk require that the designated registrant accepts terms and conditions

-1. DK Hostmaster require that ID-control is successfully completed
+1. Punktum dk require that ID-control is successfully completed

 If the registrant already has completed ID-control, the second action will not be required.